Bsal13/Offensive-Security-Proving-Grounds-Boxes/Payday (Intermediate) Linux Box.md

 - Found we were able to read /etc/passwd
 - Found username and guessed password to login via SSH session
 - Found user can run sudo with any command
-- Escalated privileges by running us
+- Escalated privileges by running su root and received a root shell
-- Text

 ## Improved skills
 - Password guessing